Early Life and Education of Robert Kraft: A Complete Timeline

 2019: Final Whistle on Hate Soccer Match

-May 2020: Super Bowl LI Ring Auctioned for Food Insecurity
+May 2020: Kraft Auctions Super Bowl LI Ring

 In May 2020, Kraft put his Super Bowl LI ring up for auction with proceeds designated to help feed those facing food insecurity as a result of the COVID-19 pandemic.

-In 2020, Kraft partnered with Chinese company Tencent to purchase 1.2 million N95 masks to donate to medical workers in New York and Massachusetts to help combat the coronavirus pandemic.
+In 2020, Kraft partnered with Tencent to purchase 1.2 million N95 masks to donate to medical workers in New York and Massachusetts to help combat the coronavirus pandemic, sending the Patriots' private team plane to China to pick up the supplies.

 In 2020, NBA coach Gregg Popovich called Kraft "hypocritical" for supporting Trump while claiming to advocate for social justice.

-In May 2021, the Patriots' private team plane was used to deliver 500,000 vaccines to El Salvador.
+In May 2021, the Patriots' team plane, owned by Kraft, was used to deliver 500,000 vaccines to El Salvador.

-October 2021: Kraft Lends Patriots Team Plane to URI Rams
+October 2021: Kraft Lends Patriots Plane to URI Rams

-In October 2021, Kraft lent the Patriots team plane to the University of Rhode Island Rams football team after the team's charter flight fell through, covering all costs.
+In October 2021, Kraft lent the Patriots team plane to the University of Rhode Island Rams football team after their charter flight fell through and covered all costs.

-April 2022: Robert K. Kraft Family Fellowship Fund at Harvard Business School
+April 2022: Robert K. Kraft Family Fellowship Fund Created

 In April 2022, Harvard Business School announced the creation of the Robert K. Kraft Family Fellowship Fund, committing $24 million to benefit potential students with limited means to attend HBS.